Here's How To Spring Clean Your Plants (Yes, It's A Thing)

 Feed the beast

-It’s just about that time to start fertilizing.
-Fertilizer is an easy way to reintroduce essential nutrients into the soil without uprooting your entire plant.
-Try to source organic fertilizers and follow the dilution and frequency instructions on the bottle.
-You want to avoid too much fertilizing as that can burn plant roots.
+It’s just about that time to start fertilising.
+Fertiliser is an easy way to reintroduce essential nutrients into the soil without uprooting your entire plant.
+Try to source organic fertilisers and follow the dilution and frequency instructions on the bottle.
+You want to avoid too much fertilising as that can burn plant roots.

-The quick lowdown on fertilizer – there are three main macronutrients that your plant loves and needs: Nitrogen (N), Potassium (P), and Magnesium (K).
-Most fertilizers list these out on the package also in that order.
-You may see a fertilizer with the numbers 10-5-5 this would be a nitrogen rich fertilizer with a balanced dose of potassium and magnesium.
+The quick lowdown on fertiliser – there are three main macronutrients that your plant loves and needs: Nitrogen (N), Potassium (P), and Magnesium (K).
+Most fertilisers list these out on the package also in that order.
+You may see a fertiliser with the numbers 10-5-5 this would be a nitrogen rich fertiliser with a balanced dose of potassium and magnesium.

-For a deeper dive into the world of fertilizer, we’ll be hosting workshops on fertilizer throughout the spring at Tula in Brooklyn.

 That should cover it!
 You can of course venture into the world of repotting and giving your plant more room to grow for the summer.
 But let’s save that for another story.